 Italian model toy car producer Bburago (Malgora, Italy) developed model (die-cast) cars from 1974 until 2005, and again from 2007 under the May Cheong Group.
 From 1974 until 1976, Bburago was initially called Martoys, and was founded by the Bessana bros., Ugo, Mario, and Martino, who had started the Mebetoys company before, which also made toy cars.
 Eventually Mattel bought Mebetoys from the brothers.
 Mattel and Martoys became Bburago in the mid 1970s.
 Bburago is the right spelling, but the name is often misspelt as "Burago".
 The two 'B's stand for Besana and the town name Burago (di Malgora)

-As the collector side of their company increased, the business began to focus more on the 1:18 scale models, and introduced further 1:24 ranges, usually depicting the same vehicles that appeared in the 1:18 range, with slightly fewer opening features, but also aimed at collectors.
-At the same time, the models developed as toys became less detailed and had for example fewer opening features.
 At the end of the 1990s, the firm no longer had the 1:18 collector market to themselves, however, as other model car manufacturers such as Road Champs and Maisto were making models of equal quality.
 These businesses could made their products more cheaply, as they were assembled in the far east, while Bburago production continued in Italy.
 The Bburago company was eventually bought by Maisto in 2005.

 What's your Bburago worth?
 Here are some recently sold items.

 |Burago 1 14 Scale Model Of Late Niki Lauda S...||04/2021||$399.00|

 |Italian Burago 1 18 Diecast Model 8005 Disney...||04/2021||$344.01|